kubernetes-sigs/lws/site/content/en/docs/reference/leaderworkerset.v1.md

 <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#podtemplatespec-v1-core"><code>k8s.io/api/core/v1.PodTemplateSpec</code></a>
 </td>
 <td>
-   <p>LeaderTemplate defines the pod template for leader pods.</p>
+   <p>leaderTemplate defines the pod template for leader pods.</p>
 </td>
 </tr>
 <tr><td><code>workerTemplate</code> <B>[Required]</B><br/>
 <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#podtemplatespec-v1-core"><code>k8s.io/api/core/v1.PodTemplateSpec</code></a>
 </td>
 <td>
-   <p>WorkerTemplate defines the pod template for worker pods.</p>
+   <p>workerTemplate defines the pod template for worker pods.</p>
 </td>
 </tr>
 <tr><td><code>size</code><br/>
 <code>int32</code>
 </td>
 <td>
-   <p>Number of pods to create.
+   <p>size is the number of pods to create.
 It is the total number of pods in each group.
 The minimum is 1 which represent the leader.
 When set to 1, the leader pod is created for each group as well as a 0-replica StatefulSet for the workers.
 Default to 1.</p>